NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### **Validation**

 -   [PEP8](http://pep8online.com/)
      - PEP8 was the tool I tested my Python code on.
-I recieved plenty warnings such as:
+I received  plenty warnings such as:
         > `W292	10	44	no newline at end of file`
         > `line too long (80 > 79 characters)`
         > `trailing whitespace . . `